Travel Vaccines and Advice for Syria

 Do I Need Vaccines for Syria?

 Yes, some vaccines are recommended or required for Syria.
-The CDC and WHO recommend the following vaccinations for Syria: hepatitis A, hepatitis B, typhoid, rabies, anthrax, meningitis, polio, measles, mumps and rubella (MMR), Tdap (tetanus, diphtheria and pertussis), chickenpox, shingles, pneumonia and influenza.
+The CDC and WHO recommend the following vaccinations for Syria: hepatitis A, hepatitis B, typhoid, cholera, rabies, anthrax, meningitis, polio, measles, mumps and rubella (MMR), Tdap (tetanus, diphtheria and pertussis), chickenpox, shingles, pneumonia and influenza.

 COVID-19 vaccination is recommended for travel to all regions, both foreign and domestic.
 Check with your local Passport Health clinic if immunization is offered in your area.